debridge-finance/debridge-launcher/README.md

   - Arbitrum
   - [Polygon](https://docs.polygon.technology/docs/validate/technical-requirements/)
 2. Update HTTP RPC URL in /config/chains_config.json
-3. Change default (postgrestestpassword) Postgres password in .env
+3. Change default POSTGRES_PASSWORD, POSTGRES_USER credentials in .env file.
+During the first run (point 9) Postgres database will be automatically created with these credentials. deBridge launcher has an embedded API that is implemented to send internal commands to the launcher.
+The set of methods for this API will be expanded in the future (e.g. query last scanned blocks, rescan blockchain from the specific block).
+By default deBridge node is deployed on DEBRIDGE_NODE_PORT from .env file.
+Update JWT_SECRET to randomly generated one
-4. Create a keystore file for the validation node.
+5. Create a keystore file for the validation node.
 Script from `generate-keystore` folder can be used.
 To start generating new keystore info:
   - npm i
   - node index.js